Codesai/website/_posts/2017-01-07-about-connascence.md

 small_image: small_connascence.png
 ---

 Lately we've been studying and applying the concept of [connascence](http://connascence.io/) in our code and even have done [an introductory talk about connascence](http://slides.com/franreyesperdomo/connascence#/).

-LEt's talk a bit about it.
+With this post we'd like to start a series of posts about connascence and its relationship with refactoring.

 ### Origin.